 Sue: ****ing ridiculous.

-The story limps to its conclusion and Hugo decides to stay on Jaconda.
+As the story limps to its flaccid conclusion, Hugo suddenly decides to stay on Jaconda.

-Sue: Is he mad?
-Let’s see: I can travel through the universe with a fit bird and a crazy clown, or I can live in this shit hole with a bunch of cretins and no food.
-For ****’s sake.
+Sue: Has he gone mad?
+Let’s see: I can travel through time and space with a fit bird and a crazy clown, or I can live on a shit hole with a bunch of cretins and no food.
+For ****’s sake!

 The Doctor promises to take the twins home in his TARDIS.

 Sue: If these two idiots are in the next story, I will give up.
-Seriously, I won’t go on with this any more.
+Seriously, Neil, I won’t be able to carry on with this any more.

 Sue: That was directed at the fans, wasn’t it?
-That was JNT.
-I blame JNT.
+I bet that was JN-T saying that.
+I blame JN-T, you know.
 He hasn’t got a clue.
+When does he leave?

 Sue: That was rubbish.
-I liked the first episode but it went downhill rapidly.
+I liked the first episode a lot, but then it went downhill from there.
 I blame the director.
-And JNT.
-And the costume designer.
+And JN-T. And the costume designer.
 Was she smoking crack?
-Crack was big in the 1980s, wasn’t it?
+Crack was very big in the 1980s.

 Me: What about Colin?

-Sue: I want to change my score for The Twin Dilemma.
+Sue: I want to change my score.
 I’ve been thinking about it a lot.

-Sue: I was too lenient, earlier.
+Sue: I was too lenient.
 I want to mark it again.
-I have to mark it again:
+No, I have to mark it again:

-Sue: I’m really annoyed by it.
-What were they thinking, starting off a new Doctor with a load of shit like that?
+Sue: It annoyed me.
+What were they thinking, starting a new Doctor with a load of crap like that?
 It’s not right.